divyuk/task-manager/README.md

 # task-manager

-API will allow users to perform CRUD operations (Create, Read, Update, and Delete) on tasks.
+API will allow users to perform CRUD operations (Create, Read, Update, and Delete) on tasks

 ## How to use?